Chicago Heat Ordinance

 Take the time to make sure your building is ready for these two changes.
-If you need legal assistance, please do not hesitate to contact our office by calling 855-537-0500 or visiting Kovitz Shifrin Nesbit online at www.ksnlaw.com.
+If you are a landlord or property manager in Chicago or the surrounding Illinois suburbs need legal assistance, please do not hesitate to contact our office by calling 855-537-0500 or visiting Kovitz Shifrin Nesbit online at www.ksnlaw.com.

 This article is made available by the lawyer or law firm publisher for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By reading this article you understand that there is no attorney client relationship between you and the article author.
 This article should not be used as a substitute for competent legal advice from a licensed professional attorney in your state. © 2017 Kovitz Shifrin Nesbit, A Professional Corporation.